 Environments: Limitations of environments

 Environments solve a lot of problems in a convenient way, but they still have some limitations.
 Some of these are just features Puppet doesn’t have yet, and some of them are outside Puppet’s control.
-We want to fix all of them, but some may take a lot longer than others.
+We want to fix all of them, but some will take a lot longer than others.

 Some plugins running on the Puppet master are weird